2-week adventure in Botswana: My wildlife and camping adventure Itinerary

 Waking up before the sun is up hurts.
 At 4:30 am, we found ourselves packing up our stuff.
 We had to do a bit of driving and needed to arrive on time.
 So an early start was essential.

-During our departure, there was a bit of time to see the sunrise, though.
+There was a bit of time to see the sunrise during our departure, though.
 And it did rise.
-A hot glowing ball of fire moving away from the horizon.
-I actually saw it moving—something I never experienced before.
+A hot, glowing ball of fire moving away from the horizon.
+I saw it moving—something I never experienced before.

 We also passed the first mouth and claw disease checkpoint—one of many.
 The thing here is to drive your car through a puddle of disinfectant and clean your shoes on one of their disinfected ‘doormats.’